myscriptbox-org/ssh-man/README.md

 This command appends remote accounts from a backup file to the database.
 Example:
     **ssh-man** remote-accounts -append mybackup.zip

-### remote-accounts -verify-links
+### remote-accounts -replace [arg]
-This command verifies the links for all remote-accounts in a database.
+This command replaces the remote accounts in the database by the ones in a backup file.
+Example:
+    **ssh-man** remote-accounts -replace mybackup.zip

 ### remote-accounts -show
 This command lists all the remote accounts in the database.
 Example output: